Sometimes our minds are not on our side.

 Let me gently stop you right there.

 If you’re here—reading this post, thinking about your blog, dreaming about making it work—you are the kind of person who can do this.
 The desire is already in you.
-And that desire?
-It means there’s something here worth pursuing.
+And that desire means there’s something here worth pursuing.

 You’re not “too late.”
 You’re not behind.
 And you’re not disqualified because things have felt hard or messy.
 (You’ve heard my story—I’ve been there, too.)